-The mission of the Vimy Foundation is to preserve and promote Canada’s First World War legacy as symbolized with the victory at Vimy Ridge in April 1917, a milestone where Canada came of age and was then recognized on the world stage.
+The Foundation works to preserve and promote Canada’s ongoing legacy of leadership as symbolised by the First World War victory at Vimy Ridge in April 1917, a milestone where Canada came of age and was recognised on the world stage.

 The Foundation carries out its mission by:

 - Spreading awareness through its educational programs, both domestic and overseas;

 - Spreading awareness through distributing commemorative items such as Vimy pins and Pilgrimage medals; and

 - Spreading awareness through promoting greater recognition of April 9th as Vimy Day.